Development of Final Fantasy XV: Story and characters

-The game's main theme is "bonds", as represented by the relationships between Noctis and his comrades, and between protagonist Noctis Lucis Caelum and his father Regis.
-A key narrative element was Noctis' personal journey from prince to king.
-The story took place over a ten-year time period to properly portray Noctis' journey, with the characters aging appropriately.
+The game's main theme is "bonds", represented by the relationships between Noctis and his comrades, and between Noctis and his father Regis.
+A key narrative element was Noctis' personal journey from prince to king, with the story taking place over a decade to portray Noctis's journey.
 As opposed to earlier Final Fantasy games which jumped between different character groups, the game focused almost entirely on the central cast, with developments concerning the supporting cast happening off-screen.
 This was chosen to make the main cast more compelling and create a narrative based on their point of view.
-In contrast to many previous Final Fantasy titles, the playable cast of XV is all-male, although women still played key roles in the story.
+In contrast to many previous Final Fantasy titles, the playable cast of Final Fantasy XV is all-male, although women still played key roles in the story.
 This was influenced by Nomura's wish for a road movie vibe and experiences from his youth.
-The clothing for characters was designed by Hiromu Takahara, lead designer for Japanese fashion house Roen.
-He was brought on when Nomura was occupied with other duties including designing the main cast of Final Fantasy XIII.
-The main reason for his inclusion was the wish to preserve the game's realism by creating designs influenced by Western fashions.
+The main cast's outfits were designed by Hiromu Takahara, lead designer for Japanese fashion house Roen.
+He was brought on when Nomura was occupied with other duties within Square Enix, with the goal being to maintain the game's realism using designs influenced by Western fashion.
 Takahara's designs were retained during the transition as they were a core part of the initial project.